 While black garlic seems to be a new phenomenon, it’s been around and in use for centuries, like other fermented foods.
-The precise origins is unclear, but for sure it started in Asia long before it became a bit more mainstream in the west.
+The precise origins are unclear, but for sure it started in Asia long before it became a bit more mainstream in the west.

-Several studies have shown that black garlic serves purposes as above antioxidation, anti-allergic, anti-diabetic, anti-inflammation and has anti carcinogenic effects.
+Several studies have shown that black garlic serves purposes as above antioxidation, anti-allergic, anti-diabetic, anti-inflammation and has anti-carcinogenic effects.
 In 1990 black garlic was actually listed as one of the top cancer-fighting candidates by the Designer Food Programs.

 How to make it yourself

 You can make black garlic by using a dehydrator or a slow cooker.
 The process takes a few weeks, but the results are worth the effort.